minstradamuss/minstradamuss/README.md

 ### Hi there 👋
-My name is Maria and I'm a first year student of Computer Technologies Department in ITMO University.
+My name is Maria and now I'm a first year student of Computer Technologies Department in ITMO University.

 Wanna take part in ICPC in the team of St. Petersburg State University.
 Dream of joining Andrey Lopatin's team.